EDiLD/shiny_apps/glm_explorer/introduction.md

 ## Introduction

 With this little application you can simulate data with known effects and properties and then can fit GLM to this data.
-Aim of this little App is to let you explore interactively Generalized Linear Models, to fit these to data that fits and don't fit and the show you the resulting diagnostic plots.
+The aim of this little App is to let you explore interactively Generalized Linear Models, to fit these to data that fits and don't fit and the show you the resulting diagnostic plots.
+Because we will use simulated data, you know the truth and can explore what happens if we do not model this truth correctly.
-`Exercises` will guide you.
+`Exercises` will guide you through.
 Overall you should get a better understanding of GLMs, their application and diagnostics.